kixe/FieldtypeSelectExtOption/README.md

 using AND or OR operators.

 new function options() to get the array of all possible value/label pairs since version 1.1.6

+all options provided as property of field value since version 1.1.7

 ## Links
 + [Support Board processwire.com](https://processwire.com/talk/topic/9320-fieldtype-select-external-option/)